-Use debug commands only when you are instructed to do so by TippingPoint product support.
+With the exception of debug management-interface select (TOS v6.0 and later), use debug commands only when you are instructed to do so by TippingPoint product support.
 You must have SuperUser permissions to use debug np commands.

 boot

 Lists software packages and rollback to a previous version.